-Cancers can also form in other parts of the breast, but these types of cancer are usually less common.
-It can include:
+Cancers can also form in other parts of the breast, but these types of cancer are usually less common and can include:

 This type of cancer begins in the cells that make up the lining of blood vessels or lymphatic vessels.

-These cancers can start in the breast tissue or the skin of the breast.
-This is rare.
+These cancers can start in the breast tissue or the skin of the breast and this is rare.

 And inflammatory breast cancer:

-This type of cancer is also rare and is different from other types of breast cancer.
-It is caused by cancer cells blocking the lymphatic vessels of the skin, causing swelling and redness of the breast.
+This type of cancer is also rare and different from other types of breast cancer and is caused by cancer cells that block the lymphatic vessels of the skin, causing swelling and redness in the breast.

 Paget's disease of the breast:

-These are rare, and most are lumps that are not cancerous (benign tumors).
-Some are cancerous.
+These are rare and most are lumps that are not cancerous (benign tumors) and some are cancerous.
 These tumors begin in the connective tissue of the breast, which is called the stroma.

 What are the stages of breast cancer?

-There are two types of classification systems for breast cancer.
-One is "anatomical classification" and the other is "predictive classification".
+There are two types of breast cancer classification systems, one is “anatomical classification” and the other is “predictive classification”.